The best retirement stocks are easy enough to find if you take the time to look.

-|SQM||Sociedad Quimica y Minera de Chile
+|Sociedad Quimica y Minera de Chile

-After an incredibly strong run during 2022, thanks to the big jump in oil prices, it’s understandable if you are concerned that major energy stocks like Chevron (NYSE:CVX) are going to produce subpar returns going forward.
+After an incredibly strong run during 2022 with gains of 131%, thanks to the big jump in oil prices, it’s understandable if you are concerned that Occidental Petroleum (NYSE:OXY) stock is going to produce subpar returns going forward.
 Still, it’s no accident I’ve listed this as one of the best retirement stocks to buy.

-All things considered, CVX, which earns an “A” in Portfolio Grader, remains a worthy choice for a retirement portfolio.
+All things considered, OXY, which earns an “A” in Portfolio Grader, remains a worthy choice for a retirement portfolio.

 Sociedad Quimica y Minera de Chile (SQM)

 Sociedad Quimica y Minera de Chile (NYSE:SQM) provides the world with a variety of basic materials, yet lately, it’s been one basic material in particular (lithium) that has had the market excited about this stock.
 This makes it one of the best retirement stocks to buy if you believe in the continuing EV boom.

 Thanks to the EV boom, demand for lithium (essential in the production of EV batteries) has gone through the roof.
-As a result, spot lithium prices have spiked, resulting in a massive spike for this company’s profitability, as well as the SQM stock price.
+As a result, spot lithium prices have spiked, resulting in a massive spike in this company’s profitability, as well as the SQM stock price.